LibEMG/libemg/docs/source/examples/unity_example/unity.md

 - **rejection_type:** Since rejection is known to improve usability, we have decided to include it.
 - **rejection_threshold:** Since SVM is known to have a greater range of probability outputs (compared to LDA, for example), we have a much lower rejection threshold.
 If we set this too high, the majority of decisions will inevitably be rejected.
 - **majority_vote:** To reduce spurious false activations (especially of the hand-closed class), we have decided to introduce a majority vote.
 - **velocity:** Finally, we decided to leverage velocity-based control to augment the experience.
 This means that when users contract harder, their character will move faster.
+Note, that since we are leveraging velocity, ramp contractions should be acquired during the training phase.

+# Python-Unity Connection
-Now that we have the Python side set up, we had to create a way to listen for these TCP events in C#.
-To do this, we created `MyoEMGRawReader.cs`.
-It spins up a thread to continuously listen on a specific port (in this case 12346).
-Note that the IP and port are the default values that the OnlineEMGClassifier streams over.
-Every time it receives a value, it updates a global control and speed variable that can be used by the `MovementControllerEMG`.
+Now that we have the Python side set up, we had to create a way to listen for these UDP events in C#.
+To do this, the `MyoEMGRawReader.cs` was created to listen on a specific port (e.g., 12346).
+Note that the IP and port are the default values of the OnlineEMGClassifier.
+Every time it receives a value, the global control and speed variable used by the `MovementControllerEMG.cs` class are updated.
+This receive data function runs in a separate thread to constantly listen for EMG predictions.
+Note that this architecture relies on `using System.Net.Sockets` (the C# socket implementation).

 ```C#
 String control = "";